econia-labs/econia/src/move/econia/doc/incentives.md

 * Taker is willing to receive 100 quote coins.
 * Fee is 4% (divisor of 25).
 * Max match is thus 104 quote coins.
-* Matching engine returns after 104 quote coins filled.
+* Matching engine halts after 104 quote coins filled.
 * 4% fee then assessed, withdrawn from quote coins received.
 * Taker has received 100 quote coins.